-AC - AC Ace
+AC - Ace

 John Tojeiro was asked to build a spots car by car dealer and racer driver Cliff Davies, using the 2 litre Bristol engine, based on Tojeiros earlier MG engined car.
 The design was a twin tubed ladder chassis frame with transverse springs and wishbones at either end, giving independent suspension all round (much as the Fiat Topolino which John Cooper was also using).
 The bodywork of the car was based on a Ferrari Barchetta.
 This new Tojeiro was very successful throughout 1953, registered LOY500.
 Through contacts, AC decided it would be a good idea to make replicas of this sports car, but using their own AC 2 litre engine.
 The deal between AC and Tojeiro involved Tojeiro selling AC a couple of chassis to get things started, and then being paid £5 royalty for every chassis AC built themselves thereafter to the Tojeiro design, up to a maximum of 100 cars.
 It didn't seem much, and put in context £5 was a weeks wages for a mechanic back then.

-AC Ace tyre size was 5.50x16, irrespective of engine fitted (AC Ace, AC Bristol and Ford engined) and Blockley make the perfect 5.50x16 tyre for the AC Ace, far superior to anything else that could be fitted.
+The AC Ace tyres size was 5.50x16, irrespective of engine fitted (AC Ace, AC Bristol and Ford engined) and Blockley make the perfect 5.50x16 tyre for the AC Ace, far superior to anything else that could be fitted.
 You will not be disappointed!
 See full details of this AC Ace 550x16 tyre at the link below.